gaurav98094/Telecom-Churn-Modelling/README.md

 # Telecom-Churn-Modelling

 "Predict behavior to retain customers.
 You can analyze all relevant customer data and develop focused customer retention programs."

+The dataset is taken from kaagle https://www.kaggle.com/blastchar/telco-customer-churn and is also attached in this repo.

 # Content
 Each row represents a customer, each column contains customer’s attributes described on the column Metadata.